ldn-softdev/jtc/Walk-path tutorial.md

 the resulted JSON (which will be `{"pi": 3.14}`)
 - `[pi]` will address the value in found JSON by the label offset, resulting in the final value `3.14`

+Obviously the `j` lexeme cannot be empty or result in an empty lexeme after template interpolation (as the empty space is not a valid JSON, as per spec).

 ##
 There's another search lexeme suffix - `s` - that one will find a JSON pointed by a _namespace_:
 ```bash